Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/TN/TN_Contract1_Redacted.md

-entered into by the Provider with any other organization or person who agrees to perform any administrative function or service for the Provider specifically related to securing or fulfilling the Provider's obligations a under the terms of this Attachment when the intent of such an agreement is to delegate the responsil jor any major service or group of services required by this Attachment.
-This shall also include any and all agreements between any and all subcontractors for the purposes related to securing or fulfilling the Provider's obligations to NN under the terms of this Attachment.
+entered into by the Provider with any other organization or person who agrees to perform any administrative function or service for the Provider specifically related to securing or fulfilling the Provider's obligations a under the terms of this Attachment when the intent of such an agreement is to delegate the responsibility for any major service or group of services required by this Attachment.
+This shall also include any and all agreements between any and all subcontractors for the purposes related to securing or fulfilling the Provider's obligations to J under the terms of this Attachment.
-"Subcontractor" means an individual, agency, or organization that pursuant to a Subcontract performs or assists, even if incidentally or in an auxiliary capacity, in the performance of all or part of the Provider's duties or obligations under the Agreement and/or this Attachment.
-Any organization or person who provides any function or service for the Provider specifically related to securing or fulfilling the Provider's obligations to ascent under the terms of this Attachment.
+"Subcontractor" means _ an individual, agency, or organization that pursuant to a Subcontract performs or assists, even if incidentally or in an auxiliary capacity, in the performance of all or part of the Provider's duties or obligations under the Agreement and/or this Attachment.
+Any organization or person who provides any function or service for the Provider specifically related to securing or fulfilling the Provider's obligations to aTaIneEr under the terms of this Attachment.
 Subcontractor does not include Provider unless the Provider is responsible for services other than those that could be covered in a Provider Agreement.
-= or _!
-Program" means the program administered by the single state agency, as designated by le an , pursuant to Title XIX of the Social Security Act and the Section 1115 research and demonstration waiver granted to the State of Tennessee and any successor programs.
-For purposes of the contract requirements herein, references to [J or the J Program shall include Coverkids unless otherwise specified. q Kids" means the Early Periodic Screening, Diagnostic and Treatment ("EPSDT") program operated by The EPSDT service is Medicaid's comprehensive and preventive child health program for individuals under the age of 21.
+= Program" means the program administered by the single state agency, as designated by e state an , pursuant to Title XIX of the Social Security Act and the Section 1115 research and demonstration waiver granted to the State of Tennessee and any successor programs.
+For purposes of the contract requirements herein, references to J or the MJ Program shall include Coverkids unless otherwise specified.
+‘ Kids" means the Early Periodic Screening, Diagnostic and Treatment ("EPSDT") program operated by The EPSDT service is Medicaid's comprehensive and preventive child health program for individuals under the age of 21.
-# ARTICLE I
+# ARTICLE Il
 SERVICES/OBLIGATIONS
-## 24
+## 2.1
 Participation-Medicaid Network.
-As a participant Medicaid Network, Provider will render Medicaid Covered Services to Medicaid Members in accordance with the terms and conditions of the Agreement and this Attachment.
+As a participant in aan Medicaid Network, Provider will render Medicaid Covered Services to Medicaid Members in accordance with the terms and conditions of the Agreement and this Attachment.
 Such Medicaid Covered Services provided shall be within the scope of Provider's licensure, expertise, and usual and customary range of services pursuant to the terms and conditions of the Agreement and this Attachment, and Provider shall be responsible to for his/her/its performance hereunder.
-Except as set forth in this Attachment or the mpensation Schedule ("ACS"), all terms and conditions of the Agreement will apply to Provider's participation in a Medicaid Network.
+Except as set forth in this Attachment or the compensation Schedule ("ACS"), all terms and conditions of the Agreement will apply to Provider's participation in anne.
+Medicaid Network.
 The terms and conditions set forth in this Attachment are limited to the provision of and payment for Health Services provided to Medicaid Members.
 ## 2.2
 Provider's Duties and Obligations to Medicaid Members.
 All of Provider's duties and obligations to Members set forth in the Agreement shall also apply to Medicaid Members unless otherwise specifically set forth in this Attachment.
 Provider shall not discriminate in the acceptance of Medicaid Members for treatment, and shall provide to Medicaid Members the same access to services, including but not limited to, hours of operation, as Provider gives to all other patients.
-Provider shall ‘nish with at least ninety (90) days prior written notice if Provider plans to close its practice to new patients or ceases to continue in Provider's current practice.
+Provider shall furnish a earemicgn with at least ninety (90) days prior written notice if Provider plans to close its practice to new patients or ceases to continue in Provider's current practice.
 ## 2.2.1